nati-alvarez/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+   A closure is when a parent function returns another function that has access to the parent functions variables, even after it has finished running.

 2. Study the following code, then answer the questions below.

 ```js